 Adult fleas are usually about ⅛-inch long and are dark brown to black.
 Fleas look reddish after a recent blood meal.
 They have wingless, hard bodies and large hind legs meant for jumping.
 Fleas can jump about six inches vertically and thirteen inches horizontally.
 Their bodies have a narrow, flattened shape which makes it easier for the fleas to move between the hairs of their host.
 Fleas also have a row of spines that hook backward on their faces.
 These spines help the fleas attach themselves to the hairs of their hosts and a challenge to remove them from a pet’s fur.
 Fleas use their piercing-sucking mouthparts to drink blood.

-The more time your pets spend outside, the greater the chance they'll bring these pests inside.
+The more time your pets spend outside, the greater the chance they'll bring fleas in the house.
 These insects hate sunlight, so they prefer to group themselves in areas that are out of the sun and are generally more humid.
 Lawn furniture, a dog house or pet bed would be a prime spot to look for them.